powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/index.md

 ```

 ### Available parameters
-**noGeneratorReactiveLimits**
-The `noGeneratorReactiveLimits` property is an optional property that defines whether the load-flow is allowed to find a
-setpoint value outside the reactive limits of a generator or not.

-**phaseShifterRegulationOn**
-The `phaseShifterRegulationOn` property is an optional property that defines whether the load-flow is allowed to change taps
-of a phase tap changer or not.

 **specificCompatibility**
-The `specificCompatibility` property is an optional property that defines whether the load-flow runs in legacy mode
+The `specificCompatibility` property is an optional property that defines whether the shunt admittance is split at each side of the serie impedance for lines.
+The default value is false.
-(implementation specific) or not.

-**transformerVoltageControlOn**
+**twtSplitShuntAdmittance**
-The `transformerVoltageControlOn` property is an optional property that defines whether the load-flow is allowed to change
+The `twtSplitShuntAdmittance` property is an optional property that defines whether the shunt admittance is split at each side of the serie impedance for transformers.
+The default value is false.
-taps of a ratio tap changer or not.

 **voltageInitMode**
 The `voltageInitMode` property is an optional property that defines the policy used by the load-flow to initialize the